Mount Vernon Campus Resources

 As a member of the GW University Libraries, Eckles is dedicated to serving the information needs of all GW students, faculty and staff.
 Eckles provides a comfortable, relaxed academic environment for study, award-winning staff for research help, and free tutoring to help our students excel.

-The Mount Vernon Campus Athletic Facility opened in 2001 and is home to the six Colonials' varsity sports: lacrosse, women's soccer, men's soccer, softball, women's tennis, and men's tennis.
+The Mount Vernon Campus Athletic Facility opened in 2001 and is home to the six Colonials' varsity sports: lacrosse, women's soccer, men's soccer, softball, women's tennis.
 The facility includes a synthetic turf athletic field for soccer and lacrosse which was renovated in summer 2011, a softball field which was renovated in summer 2015, a six-lane, 25-yard outdoor pool, 11 hard courts for tennis and a fitness center.

 The Mount Vernon Campus features six residence halls dedicated to giving students a traditional college experience, with the halls providing a variety of living arrangements, from traditional shared rooms to suite-style spaces and single-gender dorms.